 - Classes are designed around fresh, seasonal ingredients.
 We might use fresh tomatoes in the summer but not in the winter and you won’t see too much butternut squash in July.

-- You’re welcome to bring your own wine or beer to enjoy responsibly.
+- You’re welcome to bring your own wine or beer to enjoy responsibly for public events

 - Our cooking classes make great gifts.
 We can also organize special classes for private parties and company outings.